 SO, do you love banana pudding, the kind with the vanilla wafers (is there any other kind?)?
 Do you love caramel?
 If so, you’ll love this twist on banana pudding and vanilla wafers in a cheesecake.
-It’s gooey, it’s rich, it’s sinful, it’s worth the calories.
+It’s silky, it’s rich, it’s sinful, and it’s worth the calories.
 Portion control are my key words for this cheesecake.
 In this case, TWO big slices equals one portion, k?
 Bananas are good for you!
 Potassium!

 That said, a note.
-Not all of the caramelized caramel bananas in this banana pudding cheesecake will look beautifully caramelized inside of the cheesecake once baked.
+Not all of the caramel bananas in this banana pudding cheesecake will look beautifully caramelized inside of the cheesecake once baked.
 The cheesecake batter dilutes a lot of that golden beauty (but not the flavor!), some of the caramel blending into the cheesecake.
 I had to cut through the whole banana pudding cheesecake to find one slice where some of the bananas remained that beautiful caramel color after baking, for photographic purposes, of course.
 If you look closely at my slice photos, you’ll see the washed out color of some of the caramelized bananas.
 But, again, no effect on flavor or texture, and like I always say on this blog, in the end, that’s all that matters.

 Sorry, I had to give it its own little marquee moment because it’s so damn delicious!!